10 Tips for exporting vector assets from Sketch to Android

 Most of the assets we currently use were originally created using Sketch.
 This caused some interesting problems while attempting the conversion.
 Since vector assets are only partially supported by Android in its current API (Android 24), the exported assets broke in many unexpected ways.

 This serves as an investigative diary from the point of view of a designer, for a couple of things we learned while trying to convert all the raster assets in the app to vectors for Android.
-The Android Studio user guides were not particularly helpful in when it comes to troubleshooting.
+The Android Studio user guides were not particularly helpful when it comes to troubleshooting.

 Many of the rules written here are specific to exporting vector assets using Sketch.
 However, they are also good guidelines for exporting clean and functional vector assets for use across all platforms.